Almost-Instant Cure For Plantar Fasciitis That They Don’t Tell You About

 - Non-steroidal anti-inflammatory drugs applied locally in the form of different ointments, creams, and gels, or injected directly into the foot (in severe cases)

 Another recommended approach is deep tissue massage or self-massage, but this has to be approached carefully to not over-stimulate the inflamed tissues.

 When nothing helps and the situation keeps worsening, the fascia is removed surgically to prevent further spreading of inflammation and continuous suffering.

-Natural Treatment of Plantar Fasciitis
+Natural Treatments of Plantar Fasciitis That Work

 Since you are reading this, chances are you have decided that you do not wish to take harmful drugs and injections as treatments for the pain you’re experiencing.